-The anterior cruciate ligament or ACL is one of the most important ligaments in the knee because when it is torn, reconstructive surgery is often necessary to stabilize the knee.
-Our Beverly Hills orthopedic surgeons specialize in ACL reconstruction.
+The anterior cruciate ligament or ACL is one of the most important ligaments in the knee.
+When it is torn, reconstructive surgery is often necessary to stabilize the knee.
+Our Beverly Hills orthopedic surgeons specialize in ACL reconstruction and ACL Repair.

 Anatomy of the Knee

 The knee is responsible for providing us movement in our legs, allowing us to bend, walk, run and jump.
 The Anterior Cruciate Ligament (ACL) is the ligament responsible for limiting the forward motion of the tibia bone (shinbone), which is a good thing.
 It helps prevent the femur from sliding backward on the tibia and the tibia sliding forward on the femur.
 The ACL makes up one side of the crisscrossing ligaments that sits in the front of the leg and is centered between the femur and tibia bone.

 The four ligaments of the knee provide stability and connect the knee to the femur and tibia that join it above and below:

 - Anterior cruciate ligament (ACL) – Stabilizes the tibia bone and prevents it from sliding forward on the femur, and the femur from sliding backward.

 - Posterior cruciate ligament (PCL) – Prevents the femur from sliding forward onto the tibia.

 - Medial collateral ligament (MCL) – Prevents the femur from sliding side to side.